chandrika54/RoadToTestingAutomationUSingRuby/index.md

 ## RoadToTestingAutomationUsingRuby

-Ruby is a versatile language it is used in variety of application from building websites, doing ETL, my idea with this page is to explain ruy in terms of testing automation
+Ruby is a versatile language it is used in variety of applications from building websites, web applications, doing ETL, my idea with this page is to explain ruby in terms of testing automation

 ### Jruby